 Considering his close bond to his hometown of Chicago and that he grew up during the golden age of Michael Jordan in a Bulls uniform, you'd think Chance the Rapper's NBA affiliations would land solidly on southern side of the Wisconsin-Illinois border.
 But the Grammy-winning rapper's been a regular on the sideline during Bucks home games these playoffs, cheering on the Bucks, throwing all sorts of love at the raucous local crowd, meeting Giannis offcourt for a post-game congrats and even promising a song for the team if they finish the job in the Finals.
 (Though "Light It Up, Light It Up" is a tough banger to top.)

-It'd be easy to assume Chance the Rapper's just a bandwagon fan hopping on board at conveniently the right time – but he's actually appreciated the Bucks beyond this current run, stretching as far as back as 2015 when he went to a game at the old Bradley Center to support fellow Chicago son Jabari Parker during his Milwaukee days.
+It'd be easy to assume Chance the Rapper's just a bandwagon fan hopping on board at conveniently the right time – but he actually appreciated the Bucks beyond their championship run, stretching as far as back as 2015 when he went to a game at the old Bradley Center to support fellow Chicago son Jabari Parker during his Milwaukee days.
 But even if he was a newcomer to the soon-to-be-crowded Bucks bandwagon, we'd have "No Problem" with that.
 (But seriously, don't try to top "Light It Up, Light It Up"; we already tried, and it can't be done.)

 3. Kareem Abdul-Jabbar

-We've seen many Bucks icons courtside during these playoffs – from Michael Redd to Oscar Robertson to Bob Dandridge to John McGlocklin to Marques Johnson and (one would have to imagine) Brandon Jennings.
+We saw many Bucks icons courtside during their Finals run – from Michael Redd to Oscar Robertson to Bob Dandridge to John McGlocklin to Marques Johnson and, of course, the prophet Brandon Jennings.
 But few are quite as esteemed as Kareem Abdul-Jabbar, who's reconnected with Milwaukee over the decades after their notoriously rough breakup in the '70s – especially in recent years, with the all-time great becoming a more regular sight at key Bucks events like the building of Fiserv Forum.

 This mutual re-embrace between Kareem and Milwaukee reached its apex this postseason as the NBA legend proudly proclaimed his fandom for his original team with courtside appearances, Twitter videos making his Bucks-friendly Finals predictions and even coining a phrase for this Milwaukee playoff surge: Bucksalypse.
-OK, that didn't really catch on – doesn't quite roll off the tongue, but one of us is a New York Times bestselling author and one of us once wrote about Kid Rock riding Jimmy John's yacht, so who am I to criticize – but when your name and number's up in our rafters and you've delivered this city its only championship, you can come up with whatever tortured wordplay you want.
+OK, that didn't really catch on – doesn't quite roll off the tongue, but one of us is a New York Times bestselling author and one of us once wrote about Kid Rock riding Jimmy John's yacht, so who am I to criticize.
+Plus, when your name and number's up in our rafters and you've delivered this city its only championship for 50 years, you can come up with whatever tortured wordplay you want.

 Also: Can we just quick appreciate this incredible coffee art?